chenmingHUNNU/MKMGCN-DDI/input/dataset1/README.md

-The raw data of Dataset1 that we used comes from https://github.com/NWPU-903PR/SGRL-DDI.
+raw_data is the raw data of Dataset1.
+It comes from https://github.com/NWPU-903PR/SGRL-DDI.